AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 Users may grant their consent for a combination of standard purposes and vendors.
 For example, users could grant their consent for storage, personalization, and measurement and grant their consent to all third-party vendors displayed by the CMP.
 Or, in another example, they could grant their consent for all standard purposes but only grant consent to a few of the vendors displayed by the CMP.

 Once the user selects their privacy choices, the user choice(s) are recorded in the IAB TCF consent string.
 The IAB TCF consent string stores the combination of approved purposes and vendors, along with other metadata information (see the [IAB page](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list) for more information).

 Every vendor registered in the IAB TCF evaluates the IAB TCF consent string and makes decisions based on the users' privacy choices.
-Keep in mind that the users' privacy choices are valid across all approved vendors.
+Keep in mind that the users' privacy choices are valid across all vendors registered with IAB TCF.

 ## Standard purposes needed by Audience Manager {#aam-standard-purposes}